Nuggets vs Rockets Prediction — AI Finds CAN'T MISS NBA Lines & Props (Nov 21)

 Denver vs Houston Prop Picks (AI)

-AI algorithm Remi is pouring through loads of data on each team.
-In fact, anytime the Nuggets and Rockets play there’s always several intriguing observations to key in on.
-Not to mention games played at Toyota Center in Nov can often follow normal, predictable patterns.
+Remi is pouring through tons of stats on each line.
+In fact, anytime the Nuggets and Rockets play there’s always several intriguing trends to key in on.
+Not to mention games played at Toyota Center in Nov seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: A. Thompson over 5.5 Rebounds.